-Source Water.
+Source Water

 ATSDR evaluated groundwater well (source) sampling results, annual water quality reports, and consumer confidence reports for 1989-2005.
 Tables 3 and 4 present all chemicals detected above the ATSDR screening values during this time period.
 The tables present every year that these chemicals were detected above screening values, ranges of concentrations, and average concentrations detected.

-Tap Water.
+Tap Water

 ATSDR evaluated residential tap sampling results for lead and copper for 1993-2005.
 Table 5 presents available data for copper and lead detected in residential tap samples.
 In addition, to further evaluate potential exposures for base personnel, ATSDR reviewed lead and copper sampling conducted in 2005 at drinking water fountains located at various facilities on base.

 As a first step in the evaluation of public health implications, ATSDR identified contaminants for further evaluation by comparing them against health-based screening values.
 Contaminants below their screening value are eliminated as a health hazard because screening values are based on contaminant concentrations many times lower than levels at which no effects were observed in experimental animals or human epidemiologic studies.
-The following contaminants were above their ATSDR screening values and selected for further evaluation.
+The following sections report those chemicals that were above ATSDR's health-based screening values (CV).